 Dan Knecht (that’s with a hard “K”) grew up in Finneytown and Springfield Township, the middle of three siblings and the only boy.
 His mother was a hospice nurse for more than 15 years, and his father retired from management after 35 years at UPS.
 Dan says he’s like his dad in that he’s easy going, and he’s a funny guy.
 He says he’s like his mom in that he is competitive and has a stubborn streak.
 Like most, he’s a product of his family.
 He grew up with Sunday dinners at his grandparents’ house.
 His role models were his dad and his dad’s brothers more than someone whose name you might have heard before.

 Even before he went off to college, he had an interest in law.
 But he took a job out of undergraduate school with the world’s largest distributor of music CDs.
 Apple had just introduced the iPod and iTunes, so the world of music CDs had a couple more years before it would implode.
 Dan left shortly before that happened.

 “I watched an industry die.
 And I learned that even if you have good people, and we did, you really have to anticipate.
 You have to think ahead of the curve.”

 Dan is a 2010 graduate of the University of Cincinnati College of Law where he earned his J.D.
 He also earned a B.S. in Business from Indiana University 's Kelley School of Business in 2005.
-As a Cincinnati native, Dan is glad to be practicing in his hometown and currently lives in East Walnut Hills with his wife, Cicely.
+As a Cincinnati native, Dan is glad to be practicing in his hometown and currently lives in North Avondale with his wife Cicely and two children.